While it seems obvious to stockpile first aid supplies for emergencies, not many people have an emergency dental kit (aka “a survival dental kit”).

 - You won’t be able to eat solid foods.

 - You won’t be able to think clearly because of the pain and insomnia.

-Eventually, you’d have to pull the tooth in order to stop the pain.
+Eventually, you’d have to pull the tooth to stop the pain.

 I get squeamish at the idea of pulling a tooth without an anesthetic.
 I get even more squeamish if I think of having to pull out my wife’s or daughter’s tooth!